sarahzwart/plantpal/README.md

 #### Server & Client .env information stored here:
 https://docs.google.com/document/d/12g1ZreNIKPxC5CjBjS5A4CKYUGV3JYufY2xj9aawDiQ/edit?usp=sharing

-### To login as a paid user use this email:

-Gmail: plantpal264@gmail.com
-Password: WebDevel0pment2024

 ### To login in as an unpaid user, use your email

 ### RUN BOTH CLIENT AND SERVER AT SAME TIME